quintel/documentation/docs/contrib/running-with-docker.md

 The Energy Transition model consists of three parts:

 * **ETEngine**: The main calculation system and API.
-* **ETModel**: The front-end, which allows you to create scenarios through a nice user-interface with sliders.
+* **ETModel**: The front-end, which allows you to create scenarios through a user-interface with sliders.
 * **ETSource**: A repository containing our source data.
 This is needed for ETEngine to function.

 ETEngine and ETModel are both configured to run with [Docker](https://www.docker.com/) (via Docker Compose), minimising the amount of effort needed to install dependencies and libraries.
 This guide will assume that you already have Docker installed and configured.